Grohden/Angular-Learning/README.md

 A personal project to learn AngularJS framework

 #Build using
-AngularJs
-Bootstrap 3
+AngularJS, Bootstrap 3 and HTML5 Boilerplate.
-HTML 5 Boilerplate